 This can make it hard for a bass to recover from being caught and resume normal feeding behavior.

 Largemouth bass use their mouth to create a suction that helps them consume their prey.
 To do this they need to be able to open and close their jaws extremely quickly.

 In short, yes, bass do have teeth.
-But they are composed of mainly small needle like pins that stick up and are very close together.
-This creates a sandpaper like area on the bass’ jaw.
-The teeth are pointed inward and help bass get a solid grip on prey and draw them into their mouth.
+But they are composed of mainly small needle-like pins that stick up and are very close together.
+This creates a sandpapery area on the bass’s jaw.
+The teeth are pointed inward to help the bass get a solid grip on prey and draw them into their mouth.

-When you grab a bass by the jaw their teeth can cause bass thumb.
+When you grab a bass by the jaw, their teeth can cause “bass thumb.”
 Bass thumb usually happens when you have handled multiple bass.
-It’s caused by their sandpaper like teeth.
+It’s caused by their sandpaper-like teeth.
 The teeth will wear the skin on your thumb down.
-If you look at a bass thumb, you’ll see that the skin has tiny rips and flaps in it.
+If you look at someone’s bass thumb, you’ll see that the skin has tiny rips and flaps in it.

-Many anglers wear their bass thumb as a mark of pride for having has a good day on the water.
+Many anglers wear their bass thumb as a mark of pride for having had a good day on the water.

 Keeping Bass Out Of The Water

 If you’re planning on releasing a bass you’ve caught consider minimizing the amount of time it’s out of the water.
 A good way to do this is to keep the net and bass in the water until you’re ready to remove the hook and photograph it.